-Note: This warranty is expressly conditioned upon the completion and return of the warranty registration card to Nautique.
-Although not obligated to and without creating such an obligation, this will enable us to notify you of any necessary performance or safety modifications to your boat and to verify ownership in case a warranty claim is filed on your boat.
+Note: This warranty is expressly conditioned upon the completion of the electronic registration to Nautique.
+Although not obligated to and without creating such an obligation, this will enable Nautique to notify owners of any necessary performance or safety modifications to your boat, and to verify ownership in case a warranty claim is filed.